Waving: Nigeria

 In Nigeria, waving the hand with the palm facing outward in front of someone's face is highly offensive and should be avoided.

 Asia

 China

 In China, women greet other women by waving.

 Japan

 In Japan, hand waving while the palm is kept outward and near the face is a gesture used to display confusion or that the individual waving does not know or understand.

-South Korea

-In South Korea, it is inappropriate to call the attention of someone with a palm-up arm wave.
-Instead, the proper way to wave to someone or call for attention is to wave vertically, making sure the palm of the hand is in a downward position.
-It is not uncommon to see waving among the younger population (in South Korea) to display their departure rather than bowing, which is the traditional way of greeting one another.
-Waving the hand outward towards the face is also used to grab the attention of a pet or child.

 European culture

-In Europe, there are two different common forms of waving: the palm-show and the palm-hide.
-The palm-show is dominant across most of Europe, but Italy predominantly uses the palm-hide wave.

 Waving the hand to say "hello" or "goodbye" is done by moving the fingers down towards the wrist and back to an open palm position while keeping the palm facing out.
 Another way to say "goodbye" is done by wagging the fingers.
 That motion (wagging fingers) is also used to say "no."

 Greece

-In Greece, waving the hand with the palm facing out is an insult, rather than a greeting.
+In Greece, a hand gesture with the palm facing outward and the fingers fully stretched under tension is considered an insult rather than a greeting.
+However, a relaxed, casual wave of the hand with the palm showing is not offensive, and is instead considered a greeting.